 Things to Consider When Choosing an Outboard Motor

 Two-stroke engines are lighter and less expensive.
 However, given that they also consume more fuel, they’re not as economical in the long run.
 Although not as severe as in the past, modern two-stroke motors still release more fumes into the air than their 4-stroke counterparts.

 Four-stroke engines, in contrast, have the advantage of being more silent and eco-friendly.
 This is why using these motors will give you access to more places, particularly environmentally sensitive areas.
 That said, these motors contain more moving parts and require more maintenance as a result.

 Consider what type of fuel you prefer when choosing your outboard.
 Gasoline is cheap and common but produces more pollution, while ethanol addresses the emission problem but at a much higher price.

-Depending on what you’re looking for in a motor, electric may also be a good choice.
+Electric may also be a good choice depending on what you’re looking for in a motor.
 Models with enough power to serve as the primary propulsion of a boat have become available in recent years.
 These outboards are known to be costly but still worth considering.

 3. Expected use